 Incident strategy change

-injury or accident
+Recordable injury or accident

+Significant property damage

+An animal is killed in defense of life or property

 Initiation of an investigation or cost recovery action

-notification contacts and requirements are described in the AIWFMPAIWFMP.
+Additional notification contacts and requirements are described in the AIWFMP.

 Final Fire Reports

 Fire reporting requirements vary among agencies.
 Protecting and Jurisdictional Agencies are required to complete their own reporting and maintain official incident documentation records.
 In 2020, the Interagency Fire Occurrence Reporting Modules (InFORM) replaced legacy wildland fire reporting systems, including the Wildland Fire Management Information (WFMI) system that has been used by BIA, BLM, and NPS, as well as the Fire Statistics System (FireStat) that has been used by the US Forest Service.
-The USFWS will continue to utilize Fire Management Information System (FMIS).
-However, within Alaska, FWS will participate and certify final fire reports within InFORM on lands with points of origin (POO) on USFWS lands.
+The USFWS will continue to utilize the Fire Management Information System (FMIS).
+However, within Alaska, the USFWS will participate in the review of final fire reports for all fires that affect their lands and will certify final fire reports within InFORM for all fires with points of origin (POO) on USFWS lands.
 The State of Alaska will also utilize InFORM to complete fire reporting for the National Association of State Foresters (NASF).

-InFORM shares data with other fire applications such as IFM, WildCAD, FireCode, EGP, WFDSS and FAMWeb-209 via automated data exchange services (i.e., IRWIN and the National Incident Feature Service).
+InFORM receives data from other fire applications such as IFM, WildCAD, FireCode, EGP, WFDSS and FAMWeb-209 via automated data exchange services (e.g., IRWIN and the National Incident Feature Service).
 The InFORM application suite is currently comprised of 3 integrated applications:

 Inspector is the web-based application that will be used in Alaska to complete and certify fire reports.
 Most of the data will have been entered in upstream applications such as IFM and WildCAD so Inspector is used to review that data, add/edit information to complete all required data fields, and certify the report.